Advertisement

 Not talking about problems in the bedroom

-If you’re having trouble urinating or you’re urinating more often than usual, it could be a sign of benign prostatic hyperplasia—a condition that can arise as you get older and your prostate gland grows.
+Sometimes, sexual problems are linked to work-related stress, past sexual trauma, or relationship problems.
+Taking certain medications, smoking, heavy drinking, being overweight, and not exercising can also contribute to sexual dysfunction.
+If you’re having trouble urinating or you’re urinating more often than usual, it could be a sign of benign prostatic hyperplasia—a condition that can appear as you get older and as your prostate gland grows.
 Certain medications like nasal decongestants could cause urinary problems, too.

 Talk with an HCP to work through these issues.
+Being diagnosed and treated for an underlying condition or mental health issue could reduce or improve ED.
+Certain lifestyle changes may also help.
 If you have ED, your HCP can help determine if you would benefit from medication, hormone therapy, or a vacuum device that helps produce an erection.
 Surgically implanted devices are typically only used as a last resort.

 lighting a cigarette